circleci/circleci-docs/jekyll/_docs/language-php.md

 ## Dependencies

-Circle has the composer, pear, and pecl package managers installed.
+CircleCI has the composer, pear, and pecl package managers installed.
 If we find a composer.json file, then we'll automatically run `composer install`.

 To install your dependencies with either `pear` or `pecl`,